Trump challenged over claims as L.A. mayor warns city ‘on the brink’ of new stay-home order

 Rep. Donna Shalala, D-Fla., whose district encompasses parts of Miami with widespread infections, pushed back on the notion that the new cases were limited to young, healthy people and weren’t a cause for concern.

-“It’s the working poor, it’s seniors, it’s now young people, and it’s totally out of control,” Shalala, a former health and human services secretary, said on ABC News’s “This Week.”
+“It’s the working poor, it’s seniors, it’s now young people, and it’s totally out of control,” Shalala, a former health and human services secretary, said on ABC News’ “This Week.”
 “We need to close down again … That’s our worst nightmare, and we’re going to have to do that.”

 In Sunday’s interview, Wallace noted that new cases had far outpaced increases in testing over the past month.
 He also confronted Trump about his incorrect and oft-repeated predictions that the virus would “disappear.”